ChimeHQ/SwiftTreeSitter/README.md

 ]
 ```

+## Query Conflicts

+SwiftTreeSitter does its best to resolve poor/incorrect query constructs, which surprisingly common.

+When using injections, child query ranges are automatically expanded using parent matches.
+This handles cases where a parent has queries that overlap with children in conflicting ways.
+Without expansion, it is possible to construct queries that fall within children ranges but produce on parent matches.

+All matches are sorted by:

+- depth
+- location in content
+- specificity of match label (more components => more specific)
+- occurrence in the query source

+Even with these, it is possible to produce queries that will result in "incorrect" behavior that are either ambiguous or undefined in the query definition.

 ## Highlighting

 A very common use of tree-sitter is to do syntax highlighting.
 It is possible to use this library directly, especially if your source text does not change.
 Here's a little example that sets everything up with a SPM-bundled language.